 To put it simply, with Udemy, you're in good hands.

-Udemy Price: Free for selling a premium course.
-Udemy charges 3% revenue share on course sales made by instructor coupons, 50% revenue share on courses found through organic search on Udemy or through a Udemy promotion, and 75% revenue share on course sales through Udemy's paid user acquisition channels.
+Udemy price: Udemy charges 3% revenue share on course sales made by instructor coupons and 63% revenue share on all other course sales.
 (Note: Revenue share does not include processing fees charged by PayPal or Payoneer, or mobile platform fees for mobile course sales.)

 Best online course marketplace for teaching creative skills

 If you're an entrepreneur, designer, writer, photographer, or blogger looking to teach your craft online, Skillshare is great for teaching creative skills.
 You'll find courses on all kinds of topics, both popular and niche: marketing, photography, cooking, hand painting, doodling, and even wall hanging.